RekklesNA/clone-chatgpt/README.md

     cd clone-chatgpt
     ```

-2. **Set up a virtual environment:**
+2. **Create and activate a virtual environment:**

     ```sh
     python -m venv .venv
+    .venv\Scripts\activate   # On Windows
-    source .venv/bin/activate  # On Windows, use `.venv\Scripts\activate`
+    source .venv/bin/activate  # On macOS/Linux
     ```

-3. **Install the dependencies:**
+3. **Install the required packages:**

     ```sh
     pip install -r requirements.txt
     ```

-4. **Set up your OpenAI API Key:**

-    Create a `.env` file in the project root directory and add your OpenAI API key:

-    ```plaintext
-    OPENAI_API_KEY=your_openai_api_key
-    ```

-## Usage

-1. **Run the Streamlit app:**
+4. **Run the application:**

     ```sh
     streamlit run main.py
     ```

-2. **Access the application:**
+## Usage

-    Open your browser and go to `http://localhost:8501` to interact with the application.
+1. Open your web browser and navigate to `http://localhost:8501`.
+2. Enter your OpenAI API key in the sidebar.
+3. Start chatting with the AI model by entering text in the chat input.

+## File Structure

+- `main.py`: The main application file containing the Streamlit interface and chat logic.
+- `utils.py`: Contains helper functions, including the `get_chat_response` function for interacting with the OpenAI API.
+- `requirements.txt`: Lists all the Python packages required to run the application.
+- `Dockerfile`: Contains instructions for building a Docker image for the application.

 ## Docker

-You can also run the application using Docker.
+To build and run the application using Docker, follow these steps:

 1. **Build the Docker image:**

     ```sh
-    docker build -t clone-chatgpt .
+    docker build -t cloned-chatgpt .
     ```

 2. **Run the Docker container:**

     ```sh
-    docker run -p 8501:8501 clone-chatgpt
+    docker run -p 8501:8501 cloned-chatgpt
     ```

-3. **Access the application:**

-    Open your browser and go to `http://localhost:8501` to interact with the application.
+3. Open your web browser and navigate to `http://localhost:8501`.

-## Files

-- `main.py`: The main script that runs the Streamlit application.
-- `utils.py`: Utility functions used in the application.
-- `requirements.txt`: A file listing all the dependencies needed for the project.
-- `Dockerfile`: Configuration file for Docker to build the application image.
-- `LICENSE`: The license under which the project is distributed.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.

+## Acknowledgments

+- OpenAI for providing the GPT-4o model
+- Streamlit for providing an easy-to-use framework for creating web applications
+- LangChain for providing tools to manage conversation history

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request if you have any improvements or suggestions.

-## Acknowledgements

-- [OpenAI](https://www.openai.com) for providing the GPT-4o model.
-- [Streamlit](https://www.streamlit.io) for providing the framework to build the application.
+Please feel free to submit a Pull Request or open an issue.